 In a brief fraction of time, working from home exploded and massive contingency plans had to be established in an emergency to allow the running of businesses.

 As a team leader, this sudden change brings instability on how to continue working with your team and how to maintain your trust and their trust.

 In this post, we start with the idea you already developed trust in your distributed team and we explain how to maintain this trust.

 If you feel you still need to develop trust inside your distributed team, you can refer to this previous article or you can directly contact me.

 Address issues directly

-When issues appear, show willingness to address them directly either on the team chat or by organizing a team sync-up.
+When issues appear, show a willingness to address them directly either on the team chat or by organizing a team sync-up.

 Try to always put your camera on so your team members can see your facial expressions.

-On the team chat, don’t hesitate to use emojis to clear up your intentions as written communication can be tricky and perceived in different ways depending the individual’s mood.
+On the team chat, don’t hesitate to use emojis to clear up your intentions as written communication can be tricky and perceived in different ways depending on the individual’s mood.